 Embracing Veterans in the Hiring Process

 However, there’s a lot to be said for considering military experience when interviewing candidates.
-While all the skills a candidate learns from the service may not be evident on paper, things like stress management, attention to detail, respect for rules, and willingness to relocate are common attributes among many former service members.
+While all the skills a candidate learns from the service may not be evident on paper, things like stress management, attention to detail, respect for rules, and willingness to relocate are the common attributes among many former service members.
 If you want to improve the abilities of your team and add valuable talents to the mix, hiring a veteran can be the change your organization needs to see.